-Date Overall effectiveness grade Comment Last Ofsted inspection June 2022 1 No areas for development identified by inspectors Outstanding Current grade based on SEF/SIP judgements Summer 2023 (Autumn 2023- verbal feedback- awaiting full report) 1 Outstanding
+Date Overall effectiveness grade Comment Last Ofsted inspection June 2022 1 No areas for development identified by inspectors Outstanding Current grade based on SIP judgements Autumn 2024 1 Outstanding

 EYFS Refer to EYFS documentation As a result of highly effective leadership, provision in EY is outstanding as evidenced by the uncompromising and resolute drive for excellence, starting pre-admission into school by the School Admissions Team who monitor the long term impact of a range of pupils with complex needs to quality assure our provision; build relationships with parents and children and to support successful transition.
 The curriculum is built on the highest expectations and resourced appropriately.
 Integrated therapy is a strong feature of the learning offer.
 Assessment procedures track progress from sound baselines, which informs planning, and next steps.
-Personal Learning Intention Map (PLIM) targets are written collaboratively within a clear EHCP target setting process. ------------------------------------- --

-Partnerships with parents are fostered through the use of Tapestry and Stay and Play dates and are instrumental in working collaboratively to have a better understanding of individual children and how to help them best both in school and at home.
+Personal Learning Intention Map (PLIM) targets are written collaboratively within a clear EHCP target setting process.
+Partnerships with parents are fostered through the use of Tapestry and Stay and Play Dates and are instrumental in working collaboratively to have a better understanding of individual children and how to help them best both in school and at home.
 Focus on communication and interaction giving each child a 'voice'.
-Successful application (July 2023) to work as partner in the Great North Early Years Stronger Practice Hub will lead to enhanced EY provision for 0-3 years, including SEND across Northumberland.
+Successful application (July 2023) to work as partner in the Great North Early Years Stronger Practice Hub leading to enhanced EY provision for 0-3 years, including SEND across Northumberland.
 The Great North Early Years Stronger Practice Hub will act as a guide supporting other nurseries and childminders in our area to adopt evidence-based practices and improvements to their outcomes.
-In line with the Department for Education's ambitions for the Early Years sector, our Stronger Practice Hub will support the sector to address the impact of COVID-19 on the learning and development of young children.
-Guided by research and evidence, this focus initially on the areas of personal social and emotional development (PSED), communication and language skills, as well as early literacy and mathematical proficiency.
-North East Hub 1 Lead setting: Haltwhistle Primary Academy Partners: • SEND to Learn Nursery • Cleaswell Hill School • Bothal Primary School • Deborah Savoy (childminder) -- ---
+In line with the Department for Education's ambitions for the Early Years sector, our Stronger Practice Hub will support the sector to address the learning and development of young children.
+Guided by research and evidence, this focus will initially be on the areas of personal social and emotional development (PSED), communication and language skills, as well as early literacy and mathematical proficiency.
+North East Hub 1 Lead setting: Haltwhistle Primary Academy Partners: • SEND to Learn Nursery • Cleaswell Hill School • Bothal Primary School • Deborah Savoy (childminder) --- --

 Sixth Form Refer to Sixth Form documentation Qualification Offer; Careers and IAG Policy; Pathways programme and Yearly Overview; Provider Access Policy all on website.
 Students are ready for next stage of education, employment or training.
 Transition is carefully managed and we work closely with post school providers.
-Students have the skills and knowledge they need and where relevant, they gain qualifications that allow them to go onto destinations that meet interests and aspirations.
-All pupils despite their SEND achieve the best possible outcomes.
+Students have the skills and knowledge they need and where relevant, they gain qualifications and accreditations that allow them to go onto destinations that meet interests and aspirations.
+All students achieve the best possible outcomes. --- --

 Global Bridge- online platform for developing personal profiles creating opportunities post-16 for SEND in Northumberland.
 School was actively involved in a national pilot initiative 'Strengthening supported internships programme market information event'.
 We are now a Supporting Future Careers & Preparation for Adulthood Approved Provider.
 School tracks leavers' destinations for 3 years to ensure successful transition and to impact on relevance of curriculum offer.
-Following lengthy negotiations with the Local Authority, school have successfully secured an additional site locally, the Appleby Centre, to develop outstanding post-16 provision moving further into 2023 and beyond in alignment with the 5 year plan.
-The Appleby Centre opened in September 2023 with the first cohort of 33 Sixth Form students attending. --- --
+Following lengthy negotiations with the Local Authority in 2023, school successfully secured an additional site locally, the Appleby Centre, to develop outstanding post-16 provision.
+The Appleby Centre opened in September 2023 with the first cohort of 33 Sixth Form students attending.
+Moving further into 2024 and beyond, developments are in alignment with the 5 year plan. -- ---